MingzeLucasNi/RJA-MMR/README.md

 ## Contact

-Please contact Mingze Niat firstname.lastname@uts.edu.au or [Wei Liu](https://wei-research.github.io/) at firstname.lastname@uts.edu.au if you're interested in collaborating on this research!
+Please contact Mingze Ni at firstname.lastname@uts.edu.au or [Wei Liu](https://wei-research.github.io/) at firstname.lastname@uts.edu.au if you're interested in collaborating on this research!